-This SDN infrastructure uses a centralized configuration and control point. route calculation is done centrally in the controller and distributed into each SDN network node.
-Well the idea looks good and simple, it requires a few foundamental protocols and infrastructures to be implemented before this model can work:
+This SDN infrastructure uses a centralized configuration and control point.
+Route calculation is done centrally in the controller and distributed into each SDN network node.
+Well the idea looks good and simple, it requires a few fundamental protocols and infrastructures to be implemented before this model can work:

-a southbound network protocol: is needed to allow routing information being exchanged between the SDN controller and each controlled element.
+a southbound network protocol: This is needed to allow routing information being exchanged between the SDN controller and each controlled element.

-A "underlay" network: A network infrastructure is allowing the communication between SDN controller and SDN network nodes, and data packet transfer between SDN nodes.
+A "underlay" network: This is a network infrastructure which allows the communication between SDN controller & SDN network nodes, and also the communication between SDN nodes themselves.

 This underlay network infrastructure is playing the same role that the local switch fabric is doing inside a standalone router between the control processor card and lines cards.
-Based on it, A "overlay" network can be built by the controller, which basically hides underlay network infrastructure details from the applications so they will focus on the high level service implementations. we’ll talk more about "underlay" and "overlay" in the next section.
+Based on it, an "overlay" network can be built by the controller, which basically hides underlay network infrastructure details from the applications so they will focus on the high level service implementations. we’ll talk more about "underlay" and "overlay" in the next section.

-convenient as it is, this makes the controller the weakest point in the whole model.
+This model also makes the controller the weakest point.
 Think of what will happen if this SDN controller, serving as the "brain", stops working.
 Everything will be frozen and nothing works as expected, or even worse, some part of the infrastructure continues to run but in an unexpected way, which will very likely trigger bigger issues to other part of the network.

 Lots of efforts are done by each SDN solution supplier to solve this weakness.
-A common and efficient practice is to use clustered architecture to build a highly resilient controller cluster. e.g 3 SDN controllers can load balance and/or backup each other. on failure of one or two, the other one can still make the whole cluster survive, giving the operator longer maintanence windows to fix the problem.
+A common and efficient practice is to use clustered architecture to build a highly resilient controller cluster. e.g 3 SDN controllers can load balance and/or backup each other.
+On failure of one or two, the other one can still make the whole cluster survive, giving the operator longer maintanence windows to fix the problem.

-underlay vs overlay
+Underlay vs overlay

 underlay network.

 In SDN architecture, each network node is connected to a physical network infrastructure.
-This physical network which is providing basic connectivity between network nodes is called the "underlay" network infrastructure. sometimes it is also called "fabric", and typically it’s a plane L3 IP network.
+This physical network which is providing basic connectivity between network nodes is called the "underlay" network infrastructure.
+Sometimes it is also called "fabric", and typically it’s a plane L3 IP network.

 overlay network.

-very often The underlay needs to separate between different administrative domains (often called "tenants"), switch within the same L2 broadcast domain, route between L2 broadcast domains, provide IP separation via VRFs, and etc. This is implemented in the form of "overlay" networks.
+Very often, the underlay needs to separate between different administrative domains (often called "tenants"), switch within the same L2 broadcast domain, route between L2 broadcast domains, provide IP separation via VRFs etc. This is implemented in the form of "overlay" networks.
 The overlay network is a logical network that runs on top of the underlay network.
 The overlay is formed of tunnels to carry the traffic across the L3 fabric.

-why do we need overlay network?.
+why do we need overlay networks?.

-Today the industry began to shift in the direction of building L3 data centers and L3 infrastructures, mostly due to the rich features coming from L3 technologies, e.g, ECMP load balancing, flooding control, etc. But the L2 traffic does not disappear and most likely it never will.
+Today the industry is moving in the direction of building L3 data centers and L3 infrastructures, mostly due to the rich features coming from L3 technologies, e.g, ECMP load balancing, flooding control, etc. But the L2 traffic does not disappear and most likely it never will.
 There are always the desire that a group of network users need to reside in the same L2 network - typically a VLAN.
 However, In today’s virtualization environment, a user’s VM can be spawned in any compute located anywhere in the L3 cluster.
 Even if 2 VMs are spawned in the same server, there is often a need to move them around between different servers without changing their networking attributes.
 These requirements to make a VM always belonging to the "same VLAN" calls for an overlay model over the L3 network.
 In other words, we need a new mechanism to allow us to tunnel L2 Ethernet domains with different encapsulations over an L3 network.